Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 - There are no [[bystanders]].
 In this sort of mystery, maybe [[the hunters]] are thrown into a remote location with only unnatural horrors for company.
 There won’t be any time for chatting to normal folks, you’ll be too busy staying alive.
 - A comedy episode.
 Set things up to be silly, maybe in a way that pokes fun at [[the hunters]] and yourself.
 You can steal one of the comedy episode ideas from *Buffy*, *Angel* or *Supernatural,* and then adjust it to make your own version.
 - A mystery based directly on what’s happening in one of your [[arcs]].
 This will contribute to the [[ongoing]] plot, and can help alert [[the hunters]] about the bigger problem.
-- A deadly mystery, where the players all create [[new hunters]] with just 1 or 2 Luck.
+- A deadly mystery, where the players all create [[Hunter types]] with just 1 or 2 Luck.
 Use the tweaks for a one-shot game ([[0000906294]]), and aim to kill them all.
 These events can then become the background for a mystery with the normal hunter team, and may illustrate something about an arc they haven’t noticed yet.
 - You can present [[the hunters]] with hooks for two (or more) mysteries, and let them decide which one they want to deal with.
 This is a very high-stakes tough choice, especially if [[the hunters]] can see the mysteries relate to different evil plots they need to stop (i.e. your [[ongoing]] [[arcs]]).
 Once the first mystery has been dealt with, you’ll need to decide how things have worsened in the other situation(s): the countdowns may have advanced a little, or a lot.
 Make these decisions based on your [[Keeper agenda]], principles and what you [[always say]].

 In the end though, take any cool idea you have, write it up as a list of threats and you’re good to go.